-It is with great pleasure that I welcome you to the NEGS website and take the opportunity to introduce myself as the Principal at the helm of one of the most established co-educational junior and senior girls’ school in the region.
+It is with great pleasure that I welcome you to the NEGS website and take the opportunity to introduce myself as Acting Principal at one of the most established co-educational junior and senior girls’ schools in Australia.

 An unwavering passion for education has been the driving force behind the academic pedagogies that Head of NEGS Junior School, Mr Andrew Travers has strived for over the course of his extensive career in education.

 “In order to grow reflective communicators and inquirers, I believe we must involve children in the marvel of learning, alongside sport and the arts.
 Empowering our students to grow and develop their knowledge through a structured, evidenced-based learning environment, while nurturing them academically, spiritually and socially, is a priority for all of us at NEGS Junior School.”

 Andrew commenced his role as Head of NEGS Junior School at the beginning of 2018.
 With an extensive career specialising in Primary education, he began his career at Trinity Grammar School where he taught in both the Preparatory School and Junior School, before teaching at the Junior School of The Scots School, Bathurst, where he was Co-ordinator of ICT and Science and taught Years 5/6 and Years 1/2.
 Here he acted as a Senior Boarding Master, learning first-hand the joys and challenges of boarding at school.

 For five years Andrew taught at Coogee Boys’ Preparatory School where he was a member of the Executive team, Head of Innovation and Process, Sports Master and Year 6 teacher, as well as having extensive involvement in Music and Performing Arts.
 With a keen interest in sport he was also the Convenor of CIS Rugby for NSW for five years, coaching across the board in rugby, basketball and sailing.